 mount or /etc/filesystems as before

-If you needed RAID, mirroring, or striping, you could use an eSATA port expander (about $100) to merge up to 5 drives into one device (JBOD, RAID0, RAID1, RAID5).
-You're still limited to 480mbit (60mbyte) per second per USB controller, so keep that in mind.
+If you needed RAID, mirroring, or striping, you have to do that in hardware.
+There is no LVM, so not even block based mirroring is available.
+If it's completely transparent, you could use an eSATA port expander (about $100) to merge up to 5 drives into one device (JBOD, RAID0, RAID1, RAID5).

 Keep in mind that the 480mbit (60mbyte) per second per USB controller limit has an effective speed of 320mbit (40mbyte) per second due to USB sof/eof timing.

-As a final note, if you want to move the drive BACK to a Windows system, the MBR and Partition Table will be overwritten by JFS2 structures.
+As a final note, if you want to move the drive BACK to a Windows system, the MBR and Partition Table will have been overwritten by JFS2 structures.
 XP Disk Manager may be confused and may leave you with chunks of the disk marked as unremovable partitions.
 Any free partitioning software worth its salt, or even a Linux Recovery CD should be able to wipe this clean for you and build a new FAT32 primary partition across the whole drive.
+Alternatively, just wipe the first bit from AIX before you unplug it:

 Suffice it to say that if you're willing to do a little but of manual work for the set-up, it's very usable.